 The MI 100 and 200 Leadership Laboratory (LLAB) courses include a study of Air Force customs and courtesies, drill ceremonies, military commands and Air Force opportunities.
 MI 300 and 400 courses provide advanced leadership experiences that involve planning, organizing and executing cadet training activities, as well as, preparing and presenting briefings and other oral/written communications.
-1.5:0:1.5
+0 credit.

-Modern Languages (H)
+MODERN LANGUAGES (H)